codurance/site/_posts/2018-09-03-rest-review.md

 * Level 0 - One uri/one verb -> Which basically is just HTTP Tunneling
 * Level 1 - Multiple uri/one verb -> We are introducing the idea of resources
-* Level 2 - Multiple uri/multiple verbs -> Full use of http verbs.
-Let me point out that the REST architectural style doesn't really care about Http verbs per ser in regards to creating an API.
+* Level 2 - Multiple uri/multiple verbs -> Full use of HTTP verbs.
+Let me point out that the REST architectural style doesn't really care about HTTP verbs per ser in regards to creating an API.
 But because they have defined semantics (as long as the server/API respects them), it helps with the self-description of message that Fielding identified as an element.
 * Level 3 - HATEOAS -> The "end" of the journey.
-Now you have a REST Api.
+Now you have a REST API.

 ## Rest is about hypermedia.

 Look at that last level.
 REST is an architectural style defined to solve Network distributed hypermedia systems.
 Without Hypermedia there is no REST.
-If your API doesn't work through the use of hypermedia, you don't have a REST api.
+If your API doesn't work through the use of hypermedia, you don't have a REST API.
 Maybe you don't need hypermedia to solve your problems.
 But then use the correct term.

 ## Resources